 Competitive shooting has been described as the one sport where the objective is to remain as still as possible.
-It's also said that shooting is mostly a mental game.
-So it's one of the few sports where women and juniors compete with men on a truly equal basis.
+It’s also said that shooting is mostly a mental game.
+It is one of the few sports where women and juniors compete with men on a truly equal basis.
 How often do 15-year-old girls beat their fathers in golf?
-Well, it's not uncommon in high power rifle matches.
+Well, it’s not uncommon in high power rifle matches.

 High power rifle is one of the competitive shooting disciplines that the CRPA supports as part of its goal to encourage participation in the shooting sports.
 The name “high power” isn’t meant to intimidate prospective new shooters.
 (Remember those competitive kids.)
 It simply denotes that centerfire rifles, .22 caliber and larger, are used.
 Yes, there is a “low power” rifle discipline, where competitors fire the .22 rimfire.
 It’s called smallbore, and in case anyone thinks smallbore must be for children, note that it’s an Olympic sport.
 (An upcoming issue of The Firing Line will have a feature on smallbore rifle.)